Burj Khalifa: Air conditioning

 The air conditioning system draws air from the upper floors where the air is cooler and cleaner than on the ground.
 At peak cooling times, the tower's cooling is 46 MW, equivalent to that provided by 13000 ST of melting ice in one day.
 Water is collected via a condensate collection system and is used to irrigate the nearby park.

 Window cleaning

-To wash the 24,348 windows, totaling 120000 m2 of glass, the building has three horizontal tracks, each holding a 1500 kg bucket machine.
+To wash the 24,348 windows, totalling 120000 m2 of glass, the building has three horizontal tracks, each holding a 1500 kg bucket machine.
 Above level 109, and up to tier 27, traditional cradles from davits are used.
 The top of the building is cleaned by a crew that uses ropes to descend from the top to gain access.
 Under normal conditions, when all building maintenance units are operational, it takes 36 workers three to four months to clean the entire exterior.

 Unmanned machines clean the top 27 additional tiers and the glass spire.
 The cleaning system was developed in Melbourne, Australia, by CoxGomyl, a manufacturer of building maintenance units, at a cost of A$8 million.